PlanBolivia.com residency made simple

 +$499 VIP, per person

-VIP Fast-Track (+$499/person): first in queue, priority scheduling, dedicated handling.
+VIP Fast-Track (+$499/person): priority scheduling, dedicated handling, and faster local coordination where available.

 • VIP: priority appointments and institutional visits